Air Car Runs On…Compressed Air!

 This air car is called the CityCat and was developed by a French guy that worked on this concept for fifteen years.
 This air car is being licensed all over the world and the first place to get them is India.
 I’m getting conflicting reports on its availability as some are saying now, and others say summer 09.

-I’m skeptical that we will get the air car here in the U.S. anytime soon since the government will probably want it to be loaded down with a 1000 pounds of junk designed to protect us from ourselves.
+I’m skeptical that we will get the air car here in the U.S. anytime soon since the government will probably want it to load it down with a 1000 pounds of junk designed to protect us from ourselves.
 Of course then it will require a larger motor and cost thousands more.

-However (but it still seems too good to be true), according to an article in Popular Mechanics, we are supposed to get an air car in the U.S. in 2009 or 2010.
-It will have a top speed of 98 mph with a range of 1000 miles.
-Projected cost of $18,000.
+However (but it still seems too good to be true), according to an article in Popular Mechanics, we are supposed to get an air car in the U.S. that will have a top speed of 98 mph with a range of 1000 miles and a projected cost of $18,000.

 This is something I’ve really wanted to do with one of my cars, but still haven’t taken the time.
 If anyone has made that water for gas modification to their car, I hope you’ll tell us about it by leaving your comments below.